dehlen/blog/_posts/2022-04-14-instapaper-backup.markdown

         git push origin master
 {% endhighlight %}

-The cron parameter specifies that this action runs daily at midnight.
+<br />The cron parameter specifies that this action runs daily at midnight.
 To login into Instapaper I need my password which is passed via a secret environment variable.
 You can specifiy those in your repos settings.
-Last but not least the workflow runs my python script export-instapaper.py and pushes any changed files to remote.
+Last but not least the workflow runs my python script export-instapaper.py and pushes any changed files to remote.<br />

-GitHub Actions made this automation super simple and I highly recommend checking it out if you haven't.
+<br />GitHub Actions made this automation super simple and I highly recommend checking it out if you haven't.
 You even get an E-Mail notification if an action should fail.

 ## The actual script & archiving

-What is left is the implementation of the actual Script.
+<br />What is left is the implementation of the actual Script.
 Probably this is what you came for, right?
-Without any further ado here it is:
+Without any further ado here it is:<br />

 {% highlight python %}
 #!/usr/bin/env python3